Unlock the power of alternative medicine

 Is electromagnetic therapy safe and effective?

-Electromagnetic therapies (for example, pulsed electromagnetic fields) aim to influence cellular processes and pain signaling.
+Electromagnetic therapies (for example, pulsed electromagnetic fields) aim to influence cellular processes and pain signalling.
 Evidence is mixed and condition‑specific.
-If considering a device, check regulatory clearance, independent trial data, and discuss it with your GP or specialist.
+If considering a device, check regulatory clearance, independent trial data and discuss it with your GP or specialist.

 How do art, dance, and music therapies help healing?